practical-engelbart/vijaymateti.com/content/post/Using-Hugo-Docker-to-Build-Static-Website-Hosted-on-AWS-S3-Cloudfront.md

 <!--more-->

 # Little History
 I was an avid Tech blogger a decade ago where I used to get hundreds of unique visits everyday and then I suddenly stopped.
-With all my recent work in Cloud computing space I decided to build my personal website in the most developer way possible to share my view on the emerging technologies.
+With all my recent work in Cloud computing space I decided to build my personal website in the most developer way possible to share my views on the emerging technologies.

 I was debating if I publish my views on popular sites like Medium or use <acronym title="Content Management System">CMS</acronym> like WordPress/Drupal on my personal AWS/GCP accounts.
 Finally I decided to try fun little experiment to host the site on my own without using any traditional CMS.